Niche B2B Healthcare SaaS Case Study | Linkflow

 • Wait for data volume before running CRO tests.
 Starting A/B tests in March rather than January was the right call.
 Once we had enough traffic, we doubled trial conversions and quadrupled pricing page engagement.

-• Sometimes good work isn’t enough.
-Client relationships depend on aligned expectations as much as quality execution.
+• Strong performance still depends on shared expectations.
+For micro-niche SaaS companies, performance and expectation-setting have to move together.
+Clear timelines, realistic milestones, and shared definitions of success are essential.
 If you’re a healthcare SaaS company (or any micro-niche B2B business) looking for an agency that understands small, high-intent audiences, we know how to build sustainable growth in challenging markets.

 Chat with us before one of your competitors does.